niaraki/lvgl8.0_simulator_win_vscode/readme.md

 ### Debug

-Press `ctrl+shift+D` in VSCode and click on the "Run and Debug" button or press `F5` to start the debuging session.
+Press `ctrl+shift+d` in VSCode and click on the "Run and Debug" button or press `F5` to start the debuging session.

 ### Configuration